aryawidjaja/bytegenie-final-evaluation/problem1/README.md

 2. **Accessing Filtered Data**:
    - The `DataFilter` class merges the relevant dataframes and applies the specified filters to return the filtered results.
 The filtered data is then printed to the console.

+If you want to see the results directly, please take a look at `problem1/documentation/problem1-result.png`.